wavemaker/docs/learn/app-development/variables/data-integration.md

 ---
-title: "Service Integration - Binding Layer"
+title: "Service Integration"
 id: "data-integration"
 sidebar_label: "Service Integration"
 ---
+This is a binding layer.
+Integrate the backend services with the UI design in this module.

 ---
 WaveMaker app development process involves three steps as described earlier.
 - <span style="color: #D3D3D3;">Step-1: Drag-and-drop widgets and design the page.</span>